ethen8181/machine-learning/README.md

 Genetic Algorithm.
 Math-free explanation and code from scratch.

-- Starting from a simple optimization problem and extending it it travel salesman problem (tsp).
+- Start from a simple optimization problem and extending it to the travel salesman problem (tsp).
 - View [[nbviewer](http://nbviewer.jupyter.org/github/ethen8181/machine-learning/blob/master/ga/ga.ipynb)]